Deploy Oracle Cloud Native Environment

 Administrators can use a configuration file to simplify creating and managing environments and modules.
 The configuration file, written in valid YAML syntax, includes all information about the environments and modules to create.
 Using a configuration file saves repeated entries of Platform CLI command options.

-During lab deployment, a configuration file is automatically generated and ready to use in the exercise.
-More information on manually creating a configuration file is in the documentation at Using a Configuration File .
+More information on creating a configuration file is in the documentation at Using a Configuration File .

 environments: